How I use a sketchbook IN my creative process

 For me it is a safe place to play about, experiment and see what happens, take some risks and generally have fun creating.
 Some pages are beautiful, some are rubbish.
 But I quite like that.
 There is always something to learn from the things that didn’t work, the pages that jar, the pages that don’t look right.

 There is something quite liberating in the fact that the end result doesn’t matter.
 When you are painting on a beautiful piece of paper that costs £10 plus, the results matter more, but in a sketchbook you can experiment with colour, try things out, make mistakes, explore.

 PLAYING NOT PERFECTION

 I used to be a perfectionist when it came to my sketchbooks.
 I used to start a book and I wanted every page to be brilliant and beautiful.
 When I messed up and did something I didn’t like, I often used to abandon the sketchbook entirely.
 I would get cross with myself, judge my work harshly and be far more self critical than was necessary.

-Over the years I have learnt to be a little kinder to myself and my creativity.
-I’ve learnt that perfection is not a great thing to strive for, in life or in sketchbooks.
+Over the years I have learned to be a little kinder to myself and my creativity.
+I’ve learned that perfection is not a great thing to strive for, in life or in sketchbooks.